sedflix/tripletgan.pytorch/README.md

 But the good thing is the accuracy follows the intuition of increasing when we go from m=16 to m=32 and from N=100 to N=200.

-## Things tried

-Even after trying a lot of hyperparameter tuning and ways of training a vanilla GAN(with linear layers), I wasn't able to get the model to train properly.
-What a tried with Vanilla GAN:

-- adding normal noise to the input of discriminator
-- making positive labels between 1.2 and 0.8 and negative labels between 0.0 and 0.3
-- BatchNorm
-- Dropout
-- LeakyReLU
-- weight normalization of the last layer of the generator and all layers of the discriminator
-- Normalization of image inputs
-- Increasing and decreasing number of units in linear layers
-- SGD for Discriminator and different learning rate

-Hence, I shifted to** DCGAN! **

-With DCGAN, I implemented all of the above things by default and I tried the following loss functions while training the TripletFAN

-- Triplet Margin Loss + HingeLoss + Hinge Loss: didn't work
-- Triplet Margin Loss + HingeLoss + feature matching loss: didn't work
-- Triplet Margin Loss + f_discriminator_unsupervised_loss + feature matching: worked nicely
-- Triplet Loss as in paper  + f_discriminator_unsupervised_loss + feature matching loss: worked nicely

 ## References:

 - For DCGAN (the basic template of this code was taken from here)